weeyin83/Migration-Discovery-Phase-Checklist/checklist.md

 - [ ] Dependencies (what does this server interact with)

     _What does this server/device/workload interact with, what does it rely on what what relies on it?
 Data information (connection details, sources, etc)_

+- [ ] Certificates

+    _Are there any certificate implications?
+Secure HTTPS website etc that need to be sourced/saved/moved?_

 - [ ] Availability